MSCI-245-342/hw-goodbooks/hw-instructions.md

 ## Schema Addition

 **Task:** Update the schema via migration(s) to allow users to write reviews of books.
 A review may be up to 1024 characters long.
 Each review must be associated with the user that wrote the review and the book that the review is about.
 Reviews may not be null.
 A user may write at most one review for a book.
 A book may be reviewed by zero or more users.
 Update the models for User and Book to include the appropriate associations.
 Include the appropriate foreign key constraints in the database.
+Reviews are separate from ratings.
+You should not modify the ratings table.

 # Submit Your Work